History

 Early Foundations

-José Esperazano initiated the vision that would ultimately lead to the establishment of the Rwanda Computing Olympiad (RwCO).
-Together with Kagaba Etienne, they supported many of the early activities that built the foundation for computer science education and competitive programming in Rwanda.
-They were later joined by Hirwa Arnold, who focused on strengthening the academic structure of the program and developing a network of skilled computing coaches, laying the groundwork for long-term sustainability.
+Hirwa Arnold and Kagaba Etienne were instrumental in establishing the Rwanda Computing Olympiad (RwCO), dedicating themselves to building the foundation for computer science education and competitive programming in Rwanda.
+Hirwa focused on strengthening the academic structure of the program and developing a network of skilled computing coaches, while Kagaba provided essential support in organizing and sustaining early activities, laying the groundwork for long-term sustainability.

 As the initiative expanded, Joel Lee joined the RwCO team and provided crucial support that helped coaches become well-connected and more productive, ultimately making RwCO a reality.